nix-community/mineflake/CONTRIBUTING.md

 ## Formatting

-We use [nixpkgs-fmt](https://github.com/nix-community/nixpkgs-fmt) to format the code.
+We use [nixpkgs-fmt](https://github.com/nix-community/nixpkgs-fmt) and rustfmt to format the code.
+Before submitting a pull request, please run `nixpkgs-fmt .` and if you changed rust code run `cd cli/ && cargo fmt && cd ..` in root folder.

-Before submitting a pull request, please run `nixpkgs-fmt .` in root folder.
+You can also use editorconfig plugin for your editor to automatically change basic code formatting.

 Some files are sorted alphabetically.
 Please keep this order when adding new entries.